mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### New features

 * **Design Microservices** - **The Marketplace now includes plugins**
     The marketplace has been enriched with a new functionality!
 In addition to templates and examples, **it will be possible to use plugins** that can be customized according to your needs.
-Starting from essential plugins, new ones will be released in the next weeks.
-Mia Platform Plugin are useful to accellerate the cration of your application.
-For example SQL Reader
+Mia Platform Plugins are useful to speed up the creation of your applications.
+For example, SQL Reader provides SQL queries as REST API, MongoDB Reader Provides MongoDB aggregation pipelines as REST API, SQL Invoker provides a REST API interface to execute SQL Stored Procedures, and so on.

     ![marketplace-plugin](marketplace-plugin.PNG)